Bali catamaran sailing in turquoise Caribbean waters

 Morning — Assessment

-• • ICC practical assessment by qualified examiner
+• • SLC practical assessment by qualified examiner

 • • Close-quarters handling demonstration